UVADS/DS-3001/README.md

 | Week 15 | Content Exam	|  	| 	|  Weapons of Math Destruction Ethical Reflection Due	|
 | Week 16	| Final Projects	|  	|  	|  	|

-**A few policies that will govern the class
+## A few Policies that will Govern the Class

 Grading Policies: Courses carrying a Data Science subject area use the following grading system: A, A-; B+, B, B-; C+, C, C-; D+, D, D-; F.  The symbol W is used when a student officially drops a course before its completion or if the student withdraws from an academic program of the University.